brenns10/groupme-slackbot/README.md

 It will ask you for a trigger.
 Click the dotted box to create a new one.
 Select API Gateway, choose Lambda Microservice, and set the security to Open.
 In the next screen, you configure the function itself.
-Name it something short and memorable, with no spaces, preferably related to the title of the group you want the bot to be part of.
+Name it `Slackbot`.
 Type an informative sentence for the description.
 You don't need to edit the code, because we'll provide it from the command line later.
-Set handler to `botgen.handle` and under Role, just create a new role without many permissions.
+Set the handler to `bot.handle` and under Role, just create a new role without many permissions.
 Click next, go over your summarized settings, and then create the function.

 You should be presented with an API endpoint.
 Copy the URL for the next step.